David Tod: Early political career

 Tod was in the Ohio State Senate from 1838 to 1840.
 He was a candidate for Ohio's governorship as a Democrat in 1844 and 1846, running on a strongly anti-national bank platform, but lost both elections.
 He was appointed by President James K. Polk as minister (ambassador) to Brazil from 1847 to 1851.
 He presided over the 1860 Democratic National Convention in Baltimore after the resignation of Caleb Cushing as convention president.

-Although previously a strong Democrat, Tod joined the pro-Union alliance between the Republican Party and Ohio's War Democrats at the outset of the Civil War.
-On September 5, 1861, Republicans and War Democrats met in Columbus, Ohio, to form the National Union Party.
-The newly established party promptly abandoned the state's beleaguered Republican governor, William Dennison, and threw its support behind Toda move designed to strengthen solidarity between War Democrats and Republicans.
+Tod belonged to the War Democrat faction of the Ohio Democratic Party that supported the Lincoln administration during the American Civil War.
+On September 5, 1861, a bipartisan coalition of Republicans and War Democrats met in Columbus, Ohio to form the Union Party.
+The party passed over the incumbent Republican governor, William Dennison, and threw its support behind Tod in the upcoming gubernatorial election—a move designed to win the support of War Democrats for the Union ticket.

-Meanwhile, the War Democrats who had not joined the National Union Party nominated Hugh J. Jewett, who called for reconciliation with the South but "stopped short of taking a strong antiwar stance".
-Tod won the election, polling 206,997 votes to Jewett's 151,774—a result that indicated the National Union Party had made few inroads among Democratic voters.
+Meanwhile, the Democrats who had not joined the Union Party nominated Hugh J. Jewett, who called for reconciliation with the South but "stopped short of taking a strong antiwar stance".
+Tod won the election, polling 206,997 votes to Jewett's 151,774.
+Although most Democrats supported Jewett, Tod's result represented a significant increase over the Republican vote in the previous election.
 Tod ultimately served one term as governor, leading the state from 1862 to 1864.